Bank of Baroda Logo

 Bank of Baroda Logo 1908

 The same blue rings surrounded the text.
 One of them was even, and the second contained many small notches directed inward at the ends.
-In the center of the logo was a composition of gear and two stylized ears of corn.
+In the center of the logo was a composition of a gear and two stylized ears of corn.
 The first element symbolized industry, and the other two symbolized agriculture.
 This was a reference to the areas of activity with which the Bank of Baroda was associated and which he helped to develop.
-And on the right was an open palm with fingers raised up.
+And on the right was an open palm with its fingers raised.
 Such a simple but symbolic gesture should be understood as a call not to worry about anything.

 2005 – today